Fascinated by Gallo-Roman history? Click Here to download > > > Here are 6 ways Rome affected France

 You'll see plenty of astonishing things: bones built up into unusual shapes and structures, signs with names of the streets above, small rooms with vaults...

-Rather than the grim and gory scenes you might expect, the bones have been positioned to please, a decision made long ago by the then General Inspector of the Quarries, Louis-Étienne Héricart de Thury.
+Rather than the grim and gory scenes you might expect, the bones have been positioned to please, a decision made long ago by the then General Inspector of the Quarries, Louis-Étienne Héricart de Thury, and improved upon during the renovations.
 He set up the bones as museum pieces, with spectacular architectural structures such as doric columns, commemorative plaques, altars – and unusually shaped structures, many of which are considered works of art.

-Had he been at work today, some of the more whimsical constructions would not have been considered good taste by 21st century sensitivities.
+Had he been at work today, some of the more whimsical constructions would definitely not have been considered in good taste for 21st century sensitivities.

 Paris, France catacombs: skulls and stone markersCatacombs in Paris facts: the tunnels follow the streets of Paris, and there are plenty of clues as to which street or square you're under